babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 This setup involves using intermediary nodes to protect your validator from direct exposure to the public network.

-Additionally, the andling of the `priv_validator_key.json` file is critical.
+Additionally, the handling of the `priv_validator_key.json` file is critical.
 This file contains sensitive private key material vital for your validator's operation.
 If lost or compromised, it could lead to severe consequences including slashing penalties.
 Store this file securely using encrypted storage